-When SatLink 3 receives a message, it handles the input just as if it were on the commands.
+When the station receives a message, it handles the input just as if it were on the commands.
 For example, issuing the command M1 ACTIVE = OFF would turn off measurement one.
-Normally, SatLink 3 executes the command and provides no feedback.
+Normally, the command is executed, and no feedback is provided.

-If SatLink 3 needs to reply to the message it received, the command in the message must be preceded with an exclamation point.
-For example, sending a message with the data M1 MEAS will not cause SatLink 3 to send a reply message.
+If a reply to the message is required, the command in the message must be preceded with an exclamation point.
+For example, sending a message with the data M1 MEAS will not cause a reply message.
 Sending !
-M1 MEAS will cause SatLink 3 to send a reply.
+M1 MEAS will result in a reply.
 Sending STATUS will do nothing.
 To get the status, precede the command with a ! !STATUS